jdcloudcom/en/documentation/Marketplace/Marketplace/ISV/ISV-Enter/Enter-Agreement.md

 4.2.1 The service provider shall submit all necessary documents or certificates online as shown by the "Online Service Provider Move-in System", including but not limited to the business license, tax registration certificate, the certificate of bank of deposit, power of attorney, trademark registration certificate, quality inspection report, customs declaration, certificate of country of origin, the copies of the face and back of the legal representative's ID cards.
 In the event of complaints by customer, investigations by administrative agencies, and law suits, the service provider shall also submit to JD Cloud a paper copy which is checked to be consistent with the original and affixed with the common seal of the service provider.

-4.2.2 The service provider shall warrant that the aforesaid supportive documents or other relevant certificates provided to JD Cloud are true, legal, accurate and effective.
-JD Cloud has the right to hire a third-party company to verify the same at its own discretion or unilaterally, and the service provider shall be cooperative and bear the resulting expense.
-If the service provider refuses to pay relevant fees, JD Cloud has the right to deduct such fees directly from the outstanding payment or the deposit.

-Given the particularity of the open service platform, JD Cloud is not obliged to pre-review and verify all information uploaded by the service provider, the service provider’s transaction behaviors and other matters related to the transactions except for the verification of the authenticity of the service provider's identity information and other related information in accordance with the regulatory requirements of "JD Cloud Marketplace".
+4.2.2 Given the particularity of the open service platform, JD Cloud is not obliged to pre-review and verify all information uploaded by the service provider, the service provider’s transaction behaviors and other matters related to the transactions except for the verification of the authenticity of the service provider's identity information and other related information in accordance with the regulatory requirements of "JD Cloud Marketplace".
 Moreover, JD Cloud's verification of the service provider's information is only the formal review, and shall not been deemed as JD Cloud's recognition of authenticity and validity of such information.
 The authenticity, legitimacy, accuracy, and validity of such information are still the sole legal liability of the service provider.

 4.2.3 The service provider shall notify JD Cloud promptly of any changes in the aforesaid supportive documents and submit the updated documents within fifteen working days.